 ABSTRACTS

-Helicobacter spp. is responsible for various deleterious effects on gastric mucosa characterized by the acute onset of haematemesis, anorexia, dullness, depression, pale mucous membrane, tachycardia, tachypnoea, and dehydration and unresponsive to external stimuli.
+Helicobacter spp. is responsible for various deleterious effects on the gastric mucosa, characterized by the acute onset of haematemesis, anorexia, dullness, depression, pale mucous membrane, tachycardia, tachypnoea, and dehydration and unresponsive to external stimuli.
 The relationships between Helicobacter infections with gastric diseases in dogs are ambiguous.
-The association of Helicobacter organisms with peptic ulcers, gastric neoplasia, and gastritis contributed to fundamental changes in the understanding and diagnosing of gastric diseases in canines.
+The association of Helicobacter organisms with peptic ulcers, gastric neoplasia, and gastritis contributed to fundamental changes in the understanding and diagnosis of gastric diseases in canines.
 Ultrasonographic examination illustrates marked thickening of the gastric wall and significantly reduced gastric motility related to the marked alterations in haemato-biochemical and oxidative stress parameters.
 The electron microscopic appearance of spiral organisms in infected dogs indicates infection with Helicobacter-like organisms (HLO).
 On molecular characterization by Polymerase Chain Reaction (PCR), both vomitus and fecal samples act as constructive evidence for examining Helicobacter organisms.
 The establishment of treatment of dogs with “Triple therapy” that contains combinations of three antibiotics or a combination of two antibiotics and one acid-reducing drug along with antioxidants has revealed a possible way of successful recovery within 30 days.

 Key words: Helicobacter infection, Gastric wall thickening, Gastric motility, Polymerase Chain Reaction (PCR), Triple therapy